 Married Couples Who File Separately and Medical Expenses

-It possible that you can claim a separate return with that you paid, either separately or with your spouse.
-Certain that were paid from a designated fund, like medical expenses, are only deductible by the person who paid the expense.
+It possible that you can claim a separate return with itemized deductions that you paid, either separately or jointly with your spouse.
+Certain expenses that were paid from a designated fund, like medical expenses, are only deductible by the person who paid the expense.
 If the fund from which money was used to pay is not personal, and instead is a joint or community fund, your ability to deduct these expenses is relevant to whether or not you live in a community property state.
 If you do, the qualifying deduction amount for expenses paid from funds is split equally among you and your spouse.

 If you don’t live in a community property state, and chose to file separate returns, you are only entitled to claim medical expenses that you actually paid.
 If you own a joint checking account with your spouse, and used it to pay for expenses, unless you can prove your claim to the account, expenses will be considered equally paid among you and your spouse for tax purposes.